 Dr. Clark was born and raised in southwestern Michigan.
 After pursuing undergraduate studies in chemistry, mathematics and Russian at Deep Springs College and Ohio University, he went on to do graduate work in biochemistry, statistics and biometry at Cornell University, receiving his PhD at the end of 1981.

-moved to St. Louis to work at Monsanto
+St. Louis to work at Monsanto

 Agricultural Co. on molecular design, physiology,